hsk81/protobuf-rpc-js/README.md

 });
 ```

-The `rpc_*` function modify the RPC frame message, while the `msg_*` functions modify the actual message content.
+The `rpc_*` functions modify the RPC frame messages, while the `msg_*` functions modify the actual message's content.

 ## Transport Alternatives

-When you instantiate e.g. the `reflector_svc` you can provide an additional `transport` parameter, like:
+When you instantiate the `reflector_svc` you can further provide an additional `transport` parameter, like:

 ```js
 var reflector_svc = new ProtoBufRpc(Api.Reflector.Service, {